jlmc/hibernate-tunings/README.md

 ## HOW TO RUN THIS EXAMPLES

+#### 1. Postgres Data Base

-###### 1. First off all, we need to create a Postgres Data Base with the name postgresdemos in the port 5432.
+First off all, we need to create a Postgres Data Base with the name `hibernate-tunings` in the port `5432`.
 For example we can use Docker to create that resource:

 ```bash
 docker run --name hibernate-tunings \